Yicha25/Better-Lightting/README.md

 # Features

-Dynamic SSR Reflections: Applies real-time reflections calculated based on the current scene and camera view.
+Dynamic Reflections: Applies real-time reflections calculated based on the current scene and camera view.

 Performance Filtering: Includes distance attenuation in the shader to automatically fade reflections on distant objects, improving performance and realism.